leahevy/nix-dotfiles/README.md

 ## NX Utility

-- `nx sync` - Deploy current configuration
+### Configuration:

+- `nx profile <$1>`: Configures to use profile <$1>.
+To revert it remove the file .nx-profile.conf in the nxcore directory.

+### Switch Commands:

+- `nx sync`: Sync/deploys the system state.
-- `nx build` - Test build configuration without deploying
+- `nx build`: Test build configuration without deploying.
+- `nx gc`: Run the garbage collection.
+- `nx update`: Updates the flake in git (without switching).

+### NixOS Only:

-- `nx dry` - Test configuration without deploying (NixOS only)
+- `nx dry`: Tests the configuration without deploying it.
-- `nx test` - Activate without adding to bootloader (NixOS only)
+- `nx test`: Activates the system state without adding it to the bootloader menu.
-- `nx boot` - Add to bootloader without switching (NixOS only)
+- `nx boot`: Add the configuration to the bootloader without switching right yet.
-- `nx rollback` - Rollback to previous configuration (NixOS only)
+- `nx rollback`: Rollback to the previous configuration.
+- `nx impermanence`: Manage ephemeral root filesystems.

+### Evaluation:

-- `nx update` - Update flake inputs
+- `nx eval <path>`: Evaluate a flake path with config override.

-- `nx modules list` - Show activated modules
-- `nx modules config` - Show active module configuration
+### Home-Manager only:

+- `nx news`: Shows recent news.

+### Folder Commands:

+- `nx config`: Open a shell in the config directory.
+- `nx core`: Open a shell in the core directory.
+- `nx format`: Formats directories with treefmt.
-- `nx help` - Show additional command in nx utility
+- `nx exec`: Runs any command in the core directory.

+### Git Commands:

+- `nx log`: Runs the git log command.
+- `nx head`: Runs the git show HEAD command.
+- `nx diff`: Runs the git diff command.
+- `nx diffc`: Runs the git diff command with --cached.
+- `nx status`: Runs the git status command.
+- `nx commit`: Runs the git commit command.
+- `nx pull`: Runs the git pull command.
+- `nx push`: Runs the git push command.
+- `nx add`: Runs the git add command.
+- `nx addp`: Runs the git add command with --patch.
+- `nx stash`: Runs the git stash command.